 Why do we believe in the Church?

-In the course “Why do we believe in the Church?” we seek to understand the nature and development of the ecclesiology (theological study of the Church) of the saintly Cardinal Newman.
-In the three meetings we will explore how Newman understood the identity of the Church, the obstacles Newman had to accepting the Catholic Church as the one Church founded by Christ, and the relevance that a solid concept of the Church has for each of us.
+In the course "Why do we believe in the Church?" we seek to understand the nature and development of the ecclesiology (theological study of the Church) of the saintly Cardinal Newman.
+In the three meetings we will explore how Newman understood the identity of the Church, the obstacles Newman had in accepting the Catholic Church as the one Church founded by Christ, and the relevance that a solid concept of the Church has for each of us.
 We will read selections from sermons Newman gave as an Anglican and portions of his autobiographical writings, which detail his personal journey of faith.
 We will see how essentially Newman always had the same understanding of the Church and was able to overcome his distrust of the human aspect of the Catholic Church to become a great defender of it.

 • Topics